-Namibia is largely desert, ranchland with a long coastline on the South Atlantic, and borders South Africa, Botswana and Angola.
-The country’s natural mineral riches and tiny population of about 2.5 million (2016) have made it an upper-middle-income country.
-Political stability and sound economic management have helped anchor poverty reduction, howeverthis has not yet been accompanied by job creation, and extreme socio-economic inequalities inherited from the years it was run as under an apartheid system still persist, despite generous public spending on social programs.
+Namibia is a largely desert ranchland with a long coastline on the South Atlantic, bordering South Africa, Botswana, and Angola.
+The country’s natural mineral riches and a tiny population of about 2.5 million (2016) have made it an upper-middle-income country.
+Political stability and sound economic management have helped anchor poverty reduction.
+However, this has not yet been translated into job creation, and extreme socio-economic inequalities inherited from the years it was run under an apartheid system persist, despite generous public spending on social programs.

 The economic recession continued in 2018.
 The real economic activity contracted by 0.4% in 2018, from a deeper contraction of 0.9% in 2017.
 The depressed economic activity reflects the continuation of the fiscal consolidation process that acted as a major drag on the economy and the tepid growth performance of the neighbouring countries that had additional adverse effect on the demand for Namibia’s exports.

 The fiscal consolidation process that started in the middle of FY2016/17 due to the excessive fiscal spending in the previous FYs, continued in FY2018/19, but with slower pace.
 The primary fiscal deficit was further reduced by 1.1% of gross domestic product (GDP) and was executed mostly through additional reductions in the recurrent expenditures (wage bill and transfers to the parastatals) and capital expenditures.